Methodology

 Issued sample

 DfE worked with His Majesty’s Revenue & Customs (HMRC) to access the sample data via existing legislation.
-In September 2024, HMRC provided an extracted sample of customers who:
+In Janurary 2025, HMRC provided an extracted sample of customers who:

 • had a live Child Benefit claim (ChB);

-• had applied for working families’ childcare entitlements between 1st May-31st August 2024 (for their child to start childcare from September 2024).
+• had applied for working families’ childcare entitlements between 1st September -31st December 2024 (for their child to start childcare from January 2025).

 Postal addresses on ChB records were matched to data on Childcare Services to establish the base population.
 Given the high take-up of the Child Benefit Record (CBR), this provides high coverage of dependent children in England, although it is likely that higher-income households (those where one or both partners earn £60,000 or more per year) are not included in the sample (see ‘Limitations of the data’ for more information).
 The sample was shared via HMRC Secure Data Exchange Service (SDES).